forkriver/evans-11ty/src/movie/2023/driving-madeleine.md

 ---
 title: Driving Madeleine
 permalink: /movie/driving-madeleine/
+date: "2023-10-19T22:43:22+00:00"
 showtime:
 - 2023-11-24 7:30:00 pm
 - 2023-11-25 7:30:00 pm
 - 2023-11-26 2:00:00 pm
 - 2023-11-26 7:30:00 pm
-excerpt: A seemingly simple taxi ride across Paris evolves into a profound meditation on the realities of the driver, whose personal life is in shambles, and his fare, an elderly woman whose warmth belies her shocking past.
+excerpt: 'Note: The subtitles are working for the Saturday and Sunday shows.
+We apologize for the issue on Friday night.
+A seemingly simple taxi ride across Paris evolves into a profound meditation on the realities of the driver, whose personal life is in shambles, and his fare, an elderly woman whose warmth belies her shocking past.'
 tags:
 - movie
 - movie-2023
 rating:
   rating: false
   detail: false
-featured_img: false
+featured_img: /images/feature/driving-madeleine-1.jpg
 layout: movie
 links: false
 all_meta: